 How often do students meet as a class?

 You don’t.
-Everything is handled by email, though, of course, you’re welcome to meet with the instructor any time by making an appointment with the professor who oversees your internship classes.
+Everything is handled by email, though, of course, you’re welcome to meet with the instructor by making an appointment with the professor who oversees your internship classes.

 How many credits can I take?